skyway/skyway-recorder-sdk/README.md

 -- new Recorder(apiKey, [options]) --> "new" -- start(track) --> "recording" -- stop() --> "closed"
 ```

-Note that you can not reuse a recorder for recording tracks.
+:warning: you can not reuse a recorder for recording tracks.

 #### async recorder.start(track)
 `recorder.start(track)` starts recording a given **audio** track.